-You should contact you bank immediately and explain what has happened.
+You should contact your bank immediately and explain what has happened.
 Your bank may be able to stop the transaction or recover the money you sent.

-You should also contract the bank where the money was received.
+You should also contact the bank where the money was received.
 They may be able to halt the money and get it back for you.

 You can also make a formal complaint to this bank.
 If the bank does not act quickly or appropriately enough you may be able to take this complaint to the Financial Ombudsman Service who can investigate further.